pndni/Charge_GM_WM_Properties_Pipeline/README.md

 Some things to look out for:

 1. Ensure that the skull is not cropped in the initial cropping steps
-2. Ensure that all the registration steps worked
+2. Check the registration outputs
+3. Check for warnings or errors in the log files on the QC page

 # Combining data from all the subjects